Ayala Corporation

 Ayala Corporation (Corporación Ayala, formerly Ayala y Compañía; lit.
-'Ayala & Company') is the publicly listed holding company for the diversified interests of the Ayala Group.
-Founded in the Philippines in 1834 by Domingo Ureta Roxas and Antonio de Ayala during Spanish colonial rule, it is the country's oldest and largest conglomerate.
+'Ayala & Company') is a Philippine diversified conglomerate.
+Founded in 1834 by Domingo Ureta Roxas and Antonio de Ayala during Spanish colonial rule, it is the Philippines' oldest and largest conglomerate.
 The company has a portfolio of diverse business interests, including investments in retail, education, real estate, banking, telecommunications, water infrastructure, renewable energy, electronics, information technology, automotive, healthcare, management, and business process outsourcing.

 As of 2024, it is ranked by Forbes Global 2000 as the 5th largest corporation in the Philippines, and the 7th largest according to Fortune Southeast Asia 500 in terms of annual revenue.